-(a) The Minister, through duly appointed representatives, upon providing the Contractor reasonable notice, shall be entitled to observe the Petroleum Operations conducted by the Contractor at the Government's sole cost and expense and at all reasonable times to inspect all assets, facilities, equipment, materials records, books and data kept by the Contractor relating to Petroleum Operations.
-In the exercise of such rights under this Paragraph the Minister shall not unduly interfere with the Contractor's Petroleum Operations under this Agreement.
+(a) As provided by the Act, the Minister, and/or his duly appointed representatives, is entitled to observe the Petroleum Operations conducted by the Contractor at the Government's sole cost and expense and at all reasonable times to inspect all

-- (b) For the purposes of inspection provided in Art 30.4 the Contractor shall provide access to: - i.
+- assets, facilities, equipment, materials records, books and data kept by the Contractor relating to Petroleum Operations. - (b) For the purposes of inspection provided in Art 30.4 and without limiting the scope of inspection provided under the Act, Regulations and any other applicable law, the Contractor shall provide access to: - i.
 All platforms, installations, pipelines or rights of way; - ii.
 Helicopter landing sites and refuelling facilities; - iii.
 Onshore infrastructure, port facilities and warehouses; - iv.
-Office space; - v.
-All records of design, construction, operation, maintenance, repairs, or investigations on or related to the area; - vi.
-Any other facilities that are used for the conduct of petroleum activities under this agreement. - (c) The Contractor shall ensure that the Sub-Contractors employed in the performance of petroleum operations, including providers of mobile offshore drilling units, and other service providers provide access to the Minister and its duly appointed representatives to conduct scheduled and unscheduled inspections related to petroleum operations under this Agreement. - (d) For purposes of permitting the exercise of the above-mentioned rights, the Contractor shall provide the authorised officers with reasonable assistance regarding transportation and accommodation.
+Office space; - All records of design, construction, operation, maintenance, repairs, or ٧. investigations on or related to the area; - νi.
+Any other facilities that are used for the conduct of petroleum activities under this agreement. - (c) The Contractor shall ensure that the Sub-Contractors employed in the performance of petroleum operations, including providers of mobile offshore drilling units, and other service providers provide access to the Minister and/or his duly appointed representatives to conduct scheduled and unscheduled inspections related to petroleum operations under this Agreement. - (d) For purposes of facilitating the exercise of the above-mentioned rights, the Contractor shall provide the authorised officers with transportation and accommodation.